crossroads/hasura.goodcity/README.md

 # hasura.goodcity

-Deployment and testing of the Hasura GraphQL server
+Deployment and testing of the Hasura GraphQL server in the context of the Goodcity project

 ## Development